mzhalechian/mzhalechian.github.io/_pages/research.md

 ### Working Papers
 ___
-* Harmonizing Safety and Speed: A Human-Algorithm Approach to Enhance the FDA?s Medical Device Clearance Policy
+* Harmonizing Safety and Speed: A Human-Algorithm Approach to Enhance the FDA's Medical Device Clearance Policy
   with Soroush Saghafian and Omar Robles

 * Interpretable Design of Multi-Agent Reinforcement Learning
   with Soroush Saghafian and Yoshimi Fukuoka

-* Validation of a Visual Field Prediction Tool for Glaucoma: A Multicenter Study Involving Patients with Glaucoma from Throughout the United Kingdom
-  with Arlen Dean, Dun Fu, Mark Van Oyen, Mariel Lavieri, Anthony Khawaja, and Joshua Stein

 * Learning Bundle Pricing of Reusable Resources
   with Arlen Dean and Cong Shi